Souloutz/School-Fund-App/docs/DesignDoc.md

 > section will follow the same instructions that are given for the View
 > Tier above._

+**Sprint 2 **
+Order: Represents an order.
+This is a list of OrderItems that a user ordered.
+It has an ID, date of checkout, and the list of items.
+These are made per user.
+OrderItem: This represents and item ordered by user.
+A list of these are in Order.
+Priority: This is for a feature enhancement, where we will have a need priority.
+Just a placeholder for now.

 > _At appropriate places as part of this narrative provide **one** or more updated and **properly labeled**
 > static models (UML class diagrams) with some details such as critical attributes and methods._
 >
 ![Replace with your Model Tier class diagram 1, etc.](model-placeholder.png)

 ## OO Design Principles

+> _**[Sprint 2, 3 & 4]** Will eventually address upto **4 key OO Principles** in your final design.
+Follow guidance in augmenting those completed in previous Sprints as indicated to you by instructor.
+Be sure to include any diagrams (or clearly refer to ones elsewhere in your Tier sections above) to support your claims._

 Low Coupling: Each class should be as independent as possible.
 For example, the Gift and User CRUD operations are implemented in separate files to avoid conflict.
 Although the code actions are mostly the same, it would be best to keep them separated in case we need unique code for one.